 In the deeply remote wilderness all across the immense North American continent, there are mysterious, foreboding otherworldly places that defy imagination and inspire wonderment and awe.
-Far from crowded cities sprawling footprint of humankind, a remarkable 47% of the USA and 90% of Canada remain a mostly uninhabited wildland backcountry.
+Far from crowded city’s sprawling footprint of humankind, a remarkable 47% of the USA and 90% of Canada remain a mostly uninhabited wildland backcountry.

 These vast hinterlands remain elusive, untamed by the modern world, and hidden from encroaching civilization.
 It is here in these hallowed wilds that earth colors interact with weather effects and dramatic atmospheric conditions to create inspirational visions of nature that can only be seen from this rarefied space up here ~ Where Eagles Fly ~

 This aerial expedition discovers hidden lands with primordial panoramas unaffected by the passing of time exploring all eight geologic regions across the continent to film enigmatic places time has forgotten.
 Did you know 346 million folks from all around the world visit the wildlands of North American each year?
 Yet the vast majority of them are unaware of lands that lay unseen, unknown, and very rarely visited.

 Operating in the remote backcountry means landing and taking off on short river banks, narrow cliff tops, barren craggy mountainous saddle back ridges or down in the valley floor on meadows and river dells.
 When camping deep in the wilderness, these are standard operations.

-A keen sense of awareness and proper emergency equipment are necessary for survival, plus expeditiously planning and continuously updating knowledge and flight training will keep you alive when things get spicy!
+A keen sense of awareness and proper emergency equipment is necessary for survival, plus expeditiously planning and continuously updating knowledge and flight training will keep you alive when things get spicy!
 Preparedness is key to success when flying in the wilderness.

 Flying and camping deep in the mountainous backcountry hinterlands means frequent encounters with weather that can sometimes be highly unpredictable, changing rapidly with little warning.
 Then there are critters.